Melanie Martinez

 Melanie Adele Martinez (born April 28, 1995) is an American singer and songwriter.
-Born in Astoria, Queens, and raised in Baldwin, New York, Martinez rose to fame in 2012 after appearing on the American television vocal talent show The Voice.
-Following the show, she released her debut single "Dollhouse", followed by her debut EP of the same name (2014), through Atlantic Records.
+Born in Astoria, Queens, and raised in Baldwin, New York, Martinez rose to fame in 2012 after appearing on season 3 of the American television talent show The Voice.
+Following the show, she was signed to Atlantic Records and released her debut single "Dollhouse", followed by her debut extended play of the same name (2014).

-Martinez later released her debut studio album, Cry Baby (2015), which went on to be certified double-platinum by the Recording Industry Association of America (RIAA).
-Martinez's songs "Sippy Cup", "Mad Hatter", "Mrs. Potato Head", "Cry Baby", "Pacify Her" and "Soap", were all certified gold in the U.S., and her songs "Dollhouse" and "Pity Party" received platinum certification from the RIAA.
+Martinez later released her debut studio album, Cry Baby (2015), which went on to be certified double platinum by the Recording Industry Association of America (RIAA).
+The album amassed numerous commercially successful singles including "Pity Party", "Soap" and "Mrs. Potato Head".
+She has since released two follow-up albums: K–12 (2019) and Portals (2023).

-Martinez released her second studio album, K–12 (2019), alongside its accompanying film, as a follow up to the storyline of Cry Baby.
-Her EP was released a year later in 2020, called After School.
+Known for her colorful two-toned hair and bangs, Martinez's visual style plays an important part in her music videos and performances.
+She came to fame cultivating a doll-like look complemented by babydoll dresses and emotive facial expressions.

 Early life

-Melanie Adele Martinez was born on April 28, 1995 in Astoria, Queens, to parents Mery and Jose Martinez, who are of Dominican and Puerto Rican descent.
+Melanie Adele Martinez was born on April 28, 1995, in Astoria, Queens, to parents Mery and Jose Martinez, who are of Dominican and Puerto Rican descent.
 Her family moved to Baldwin, New York, on Long Island, when Martinez was four.
-She listened to Brandy, Britney Spears, Shakira, The Beatles, Tupac Shakur, Biggie Smalls and Christina Aguilera growing up, and wanted to be a singer from a young age.

-Martinez attended Plaza Elementary School, crediting her teacher Mr. Nadien with teaching her how to sing, and in kindergarten, Martinez began writing poetry.
-Martinez says she had few friends growing up and was a homebody, as she was "very emotional" and found it difficult to explain her feelings, crying when overwhelmed.
-She practiced photography and painting.
-Due to her emotionality as a child, she says that others referred to her as a "cry baby", which sparked the creation of the titular character of her debut album, Cry Baby.
+Martinez attended Plaza Elementary School, where her teacher Mr. Nadien taught her to sing.
+She began writing poetry in kindergarten and was a shy, emotional child with few friends, often crying when overwhelmed.
+She also practiced photography and painting.
+Her emotional nature led others to call her a "cry baby," which inspired the character of her debut album, Cry Baby.

 Martinez grew up in a "traditional Latin household" where she was made to feel shameful about talking about her sexuality and felt as if she would not be accepted if she came out as bisexual.
 She says that her family is now fully accepting of her sexuality.

 At fourteen, Martinez taught herself how to play guitar by studying chord diagrams of songs she enjoyed, which she found online, and wrote her first song by adding her poetry to one of the chord diagrams, but says that playing guitar "eventually got stale".
 Martinez graduated from Baldwin High School.